 A5.6 – Standing for election

-a) Where a civil servant wishes to stand for election to the House of Keys the following rule applies:
+Where a civil servant wishes to stand for election to the House of Keys or Legislative Council the following rule applies:

 Civil servants may seek permission to stand for election without having to resign from the Civil Service before they issue their address to the electors or in any other manner announce publicly, or allow a public announcement to be made, that they are candidates.
-Permission to stand for election must be sought, in writing, from the Secretary, Public Services Commission, via the civil servant’s Accounting Officer.
+Permission to stand for election must be sought, in writing, from the civil servant’s Accounting Officer.
 If permission is not granted but the civil servant wishes to proceed and stand for election, they must resign and there is no automatic right of reinstatement if the candidature is unsuccessful.
-However, if asked to do so by the civil servant, the Public Services Commission will be prepared to consult with the department concerned and give an indication before the resignation takes effect of the likely outcome of an application for reinstatement in the event of the candidature proving unsuccessful.
+However, if asked to do so by the civil servant, the Accounting Officer may give an indication before the resignation takes effect of the likely outcome of an application for reinstatement in the event of the candidature proving unsuccessful.

 A5.7 – Applications to participate in politics